matter-labs/zinc/zinc-book/src/05-operators/01-arithmetic.md

 > The operators `/`, `%`, `>=`, `>`, `<=`, `<` are temporarily forbidden for the
 > type `field`, but will probably become available soon.

+> When is comes to the division of negative numbers, Zinc follows the Euclidean
+> division concept.
+It means that `-45 / 7 == 4`.
+To get the detailed explanation
+> and some examples, see the [article](https://en.wikipedia.org/wiki/Euclidean_division).

 #### Addition

 `+` is a binary operator.